 When there are indications that an asset may be impaired, the Company is required to estimate the asset's recoverable amount.
 Recoverable amount is the greater of value in use and fair value less costs to sell.
 Determining the value in use requires the Company to estimate expected future cash flows associated with the assets and a suitable discount rate in order to calculate present value.
-During the six months ended November 30, 2012, no impairment of non-financial assets were recognized (May 31, 2012 - \$nil)

-Useful life of property, plant and equipment
+Useful life of equipment

-Property, plant and equipment is depreciated over the estimated useful lives of the assets.
+Equipment is depreciated over the estimated useful lives of the assets.
 Changes in the estimated useful lives could significantly increase or decrease the amount of depreciation recorded during the year and the carrying value of property, plant and equipment.
-Total carrying value of property, plant and equipment at November 30, 2012 was \$81 (May 31, 2012 - \$89).

-Share-based compensation
+Stock-based compensation

 Management is required to make certain estimates when determining the fair value of share option awards, and the number of awards that are expected to vest.
 These estimates affect the amount recognized as share-based compensation in the Company's consolidated statement of comprehensive loss.
-For the six months ended November 30, 2012 the Company recognized share-based compensation expense of \$58,177 (May 31, 2012 - \$6,172).